Government of the Republic of Trinidad & Tobago

 Trinidad and Tobago’s National Risk Assessment

-Trinidad and Tobago has completed its 2nd National Money Laundering and Terrorism Financing Risk Assessment (NRA) consistent with FATF Recommendation 1, which requires countries to identify, assess and understand their money laundering and terrorist financing (ML/TF) risks and take mitigating actions.
+Trinidad and Tobago has completed its 2nd and 3rd National Money Laundering and Terrorist Financing Risk Assessments (NRAs), consistent with Financial Action Task Force (FATF) Recommendation 1, which requires countries to identify, assess and understand their money laundering and terrorist financing (ML/TF) risks and to apply mitigating measures.

-The NRA exercise was conducted using the National Money Laundering and Terrorism Financing Risk Assessment Tool developed and provided by the World Bank.
-The assessment was coordinated by the National Anti-Money Laundering and Counter Financing of Terrorism Committee (NAMLC) chaired by the Office of the Attorney General, Anti-Terrorism Unit.
-The process brought together key public and private sector stakeholders and relied on a broad range of relevant information.
+The 2nd NRA covered the period 2016 to 2020, while the 3rd NRA assessed risks for the period 2021 to 2024.
+Both exercises were conducted using the National Money Laundering and Terrorist Financing Risk Assessment Tool developed and provided by the World Bank.
+The assessments were coordinated by the National Anti-Money Laundering and Counter Financing of Terrorism Committee (NAMLC), chaired by the Office of the Attorney General and involved extensive participation from key public and private sector stakeholders, supported by a wide range of qualitative and quantitative data.

-The NRA ensures that all stakeholders have a contemporary understanding of ML/TF risks and provides a foundation for applying a risk-based approach to their AML/CFT activities.
-It therefore is a critical resource for Competent Authorities, Financial Institutions (FIs), Listed Businesses (LBs) and other stakeholders in developing and implementing policies, procedures and actions.
-FIs and LBs in particular are required to review the NRA and update their institutional ML/TF risk assessment accordingly.
-The wider Public is also encouraged to access and utilise the NRA report as appropriate.
+The NRAs ensure that stakeholders maintain a contemporary and comprehensive understanding of ML/TF risks and provide a critical foundation for the application of a risk-based approach to Trinidad and Tobago’s AML/CFT framework.
+They are therefore key resources for Competent Authorities (CAs), Financial Institutions (FIs), Listed Businesses (LBs) and other stakeholders in the development and implementation of policies, procedures and mitigation measures.
+FIs and LBs are required to review the NRAs and update their institutional ML/TF risk assessments accordingly.
+Members of the wider public are also encouraged to access and utilize the NRA reports, as appropriate.

-• 📂 Trinidad and Tobago\'s National Risk Assessment
+Trinidad and Tobago's 3rd National Risk Assessment null